Pipe-Runner-Lab/dynalar_v2/README.md

   - A. Start by deleting the `build` folder and try again.
 - Q. Vcpkg installed libs throwing error in Cmake, looking for config.
   - Make sure to set the correct triplet for the vcpkg in settings.json.
 For example, `-DVCPKG_TARGET_TRIPLET=x64-linux`
+- Q. How to check OpenGL version supported by Nvidia GPU?
+  - A. `glxinfo | grep "OpenGL version"` or `glxinfo | grep OpenGL`

 # TODO